I have had to treat my own horses' skin infections, so I am sharing the methods that have worked for me.

 Best Products I've Used to Treat Rain Rot

-The following products have been shown to dramatically improve healing time:
+The following products have been shown to dramatically improve healing time in my horses:

 - Cowboy Magic Shampoo